ygdes/ttihp-HDSISO8/docs/info.md

 * Input a '1' or a '0' on D_IN, and observe the value appearing on D_OUT after 256 clock cycles (or so)

 Extra insight and observability:
-* The IO port shows the 8 internal staggered pulses, turning from 0 to 1 and back to 0 in a linear sequence (think KITT or a 4017) or the internal state of the LFSR.
+* When SHOW_LFSR=0, the IO port shows the 8 internal staggered pulses, turning from 0 to 1 and back to 0 in a linear sequence.
+It's just like a 4017 but 8 bits, since it's a Johnson counter too.
-* 3 output pins provide the state of the 3-bit Gray counter, thus you should observe a pretty pattern where only one pin changes at each clock cycle.
+* 4 output pins provide the internal state of the 4-bit Johnson counter, or ring counter, thus you should observe a pretty pattern where only one pin changes at each clock cycle.
+I tried Gray counters but it's overkill.

 ## Bonus: LFSR